TehTux/jh_captcha/Documentation/User/Index.rst

 .. important::

-    Note that the usage has only been tested in the powermail version 2.2.0!
+    Note that the usage has only been tested in the powermail versions 2.2.0-2.3.1!

 1. Page-TSconfig
 ----------------